The Four Agreements Summary: 7 Best Lessons from Don Miguel Ruiz

 In your whole life nobody has ever abused you more than you have abused yourself.
 And the limit of your self-abuse is exactly the limit that you will tolerate from someone else.
 If someone else abuses you a little more than you abuse yourself, you will probably walk away from that person.
 But if someone abuses you a little less than you abuse yourself, you will probably stay in the relationship and tolerate it endlessly.

-You never again judge, blame or go against yourself.
-Whenever you go against yourself you are using your energy in the wrong direction, a direction that leads to unhappiness and hell.
-When you stop judging yourself then you can still take responsibility for your actions, but with self-love.
-The less you blame or go against yourself, the better you will feel about yourself and you will open the door to heaven.
-The heaven that can exist inside you, that is.
+When you stop judging yourself then you can still be responsible for your actions, but from a place of self-love.
+When you stop condemning and blaming yourself, then you open the door to heaven.
+The heaven that can exist inside of you, that is.

 You are never responsible for the actions of others; you are only responsible for you.
 When you truly understand this, and refuse to take things personally, you can hardly be hurt by the careless comments or actions of others.